+- Tull-time or Part-time

+- September

-- September - () 15 weeks
+- 15 weeks

-🖵 Online
+- Online

 The Office Worker Prep Program provides students with the skills to meet the entrance requirements and to be successful in more advanced Applied Business Technology (ABT) program offerings.
 Students will have the option to continue in the Administrative Assistant or Office Assistant (online) programs.
 Students who need development in English, math, keyboarding and computer skills will also benefit from taking this program prior to advancing to other areas of study.